-Sensor: A sensor is a device that measures a physical quantity and converts it to a analog or digital signal that can be read by a program or a user.
-Sensed data can be of many types: electromagnetic (e.g. current, voltage, power, resistance, ...) , mechanical (e.g. pressure, flow, liquid density, humidity, ...), chemical (e.g. oxygen, carbon monoxide, ...), acoustic (e.g. noise, ultrasound), ...
+Sensor: A sensor is a device that measures a physical quantity and converts it to an analog or digital signal that can be read by a program or a user.
+Sensed data can be of many types: electromagnetic (e.g. current, voltage, power, resistance, ...), mechanical (e.g. pressure, flow, liquid density, humidity, ...), chemical (e.g. oxygen, carbon monoxide, ...), acoustic (e.g. noise, ultrasound), ...

 Sleepy Node: A sleepy node is a node that may sometimes go into a sleep mode (i.e. go into a low power state to conserve power) and temporarily suspend protocol communication.
-A sleepy node may also sometimes remain in a fully powered on state where it has the capability to perform RPL protocol communication.
+When no in a sleep mode, the sleepy node is in a fully powered on state where it has the capability to perform communication.